Quorum Certified (QC) Broadcast: The Core Sub-Protocol of HotStuff

 Upon a valid $QC(QC(QC(y)))$ received by node $j$

 The sender collects and aggregates the votes and broadcasts $QC(QC(m))$.
-2-phase is depicted in Figure 1 above (middle).
+A regime chaining 2 QC-phases is depicted in Figure 1 above (middle).

 - Commit-Lock